 2) Croatia Freelance Visa

-This visa for freelancers hasr ecently and is a hugely exciting prospect for digital nomads as Croatia becomes the next destination in a line of countries welcoming remote workers.
+This visa for freelancers has recently become available and is a hugely exciting prospect for digital nomads as Croatia becomes the next destination in a line of countries welcoming remote workers.

-Currently, non-EU members can stay 90 days in Croatia but this visa for freelancers allows freelancers to stay in the country for up to a year.
-They recently held a ‘Dubrovnik for Digital Nomads’ conference which really demonstrated how open they are to making this a positive change for everyone.
+Currently, non-EU members can stay 90 days in Croatia, but this visa allows freelancers to stay for up to a year.
+Croatia recently held a ‘Dubrovnik for Digital Nomads’ conference, which really demonstrated how open they are to making this a positive change for everyone.

-If you’d like to stay beyond the year you will have to leave for six months and try applying again.
-It doesn’t put you on track for any kind of residency art this time.
+If you’d like to stay beyond the year, you will have to leave for six months and try applying again.
+It doesn’t put you on track for any kind of residency at this time.

-There are huge advantages to being based in Croatia, there are multiple fantastic cities with cafes and coworking spaces already open and many in development.
-Typically people choose Dubrovnik or Zagreb as their base but that’s the tip of the iceberg.
+There are huge advantages to being based in Croatia.
+Multiple fantastic cities with cafes and coworking spaces are already open, and many are in development.
+Typically, people choose Dubrovnik or Zagreb as their base, but that’s the tip of the iceberg.

-The weather is generally better year-round than most of the other countries on this list and the cost of living is one of the most affordable on this list.
-Croatia offers one of the best lifestyles in Europe full stop so we anticipate Croatia being the next hot spot for digital nomads.
+Croatia’s weather is generally better year-round than most of the other countries on this list, and the cost of living is one of the most affordable.
+Croatia offers one of the best lifestyles in Europe, so we anticipate it being the next hot spot for digital nomads.

 They have also just launched a digital nomad village scheme which looks very exciting.